 As stated above, any information that you share that may potentially inadvertently make you identifiable will be removed — this process is called pseudonymization.

 Please note that only adults (aged 18+) who are able to provide consent are allowed to participate.

 What are the benefits of taking part in this research study?

 There are no direct, material benefits expected from taking part in this study.
 However, you will be helping to improve the overall scientific knowledge about DIYAPS systems and its use.
 As a consequence, your participation and experience may help the diabetes community.

 What are the risks of taking part in this research study?

 There are no anticipated risks expected from taking part in this study.
-However, if you do experience any aspect of the study as distressing, you are free to stop participating at any time, without personal consequence, and we recommend contacting your GP/primary care physician or local diabetes organizations who may be able to provide you with psychological and practical support.
+However, if you do experience any aspect of the study as distressing, you are free to stop participating at any time, without personal consequence.
+In such circumstances, we recommend contacting your diabetes team, GP/primary care physician or local diabetes organizations who may be able to provide you with psychological and practical support.
 However, if they are not in a position to provide support, you may find information on the following webpages helpful:

 Can I change my mind at any stage and withdraw from the study?

 Yes!
 If you decide to participate and subsequently change your mind, you may withdraw from the study at any time.
 You may also choose to remove your data from future analyses of the OPEN project.
 To do so, please contact our research team through the details provided below.
 You can also have the option to leave the OPEN project on Open Humans at any time and remove any data that you have uploaded to the platform.
 Please note that in both instances we can only delete your data if you provide your Participant ID from the survey.

 How will I find out what happens with this project?